 The Agouti can come in a wide variety of colors, with the two ticking colors contrasting considerably.

 Argente pigs also come with ticked coats.
-However, the Argente’s coat spots a different type of ticking.
-Unlike their cousins, the Agoutis, the Argente’s coat spots multi-colored hairs, which is what culminates in a ticking effect, thanks to each individual hair spotting two separate colors.
+However, the Argente’s coat sports a different type of ticking.
+Unlike their cousins, the Agoutis, the Argente’s coat sports multi-colored hairs, which is what culminates in a ticking effect, thanks to each individual hair containing two separate colors.
 This is in contrast to the Agouti’s coat, which consists of each hair having a separate color one to the next.